-The ragged Norwegian coast with its endless islands and fjords sheltered a virtual navy of fishing boats.
-In cooperation with the United Kingdom, Norway ran agents, arms and intelligence across the North Sea.
+The ragged Norwegian coast with its countless islands and fjords sheltered a virtual navy of fishing boats.
+In cooperation with the United Kingdom, Norway ran agents, arms, and intelligence across the North Sea.

 On a previous tour, I visited Scotland’s Shetland Islands.
 The town of Scalloway provided a safe haven for Norwegian resistance fighters during their shuttles between the countries.
-A one-way trip took at least twenty-four hours and the Norwegians were in constant danger of being caught by patrolling U-boats.
+A one-way trip took at least twenty-four hours.
+The Norwegians were in constant danger of being caught by patrolling U-boats.

-This special-ops group was called the Shetland Bus.
+This special operation was called the Shetland Bus.
 A monument in Scalloway’s harbor is built of stones from both countries, representing the home towns of those killed during the operation.